Rookout/terraform-aws-rookout-deployment/README.md

     ```
     If target groups are not passed, the loadbalancer configuration block in task defenitaion will be disbaled.

+* internal - boolean variable wich switches the ALBs to be internal only. will create a rookout.YOYRDOMAIN private hosted zone.
+NOTE: your domain should be public for creation of trusted TLS certificates to records in this subdomain.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements